Living in Maine

 Start here, go anywhere

 If you like to travel, Boston is 2 hours by car; New York City is less than 6 hours.
-Or fly from the state’s largest airport, the Portland International Jetport, which is served by nine airlines.
+Or fly from the state’s largest airport, the Portland International Jetport, which is served by eight airlines.